NJ Saltwater Reg. Summary

 Sale of striped bass in N.J. is prohibited.

-* The use of non-offset circle hooks will be required to reduce striped bass bycatch mortality while fishing with natural bait during the striped bass spawning area closure withing the Delaware River and its tributaries.
-This restriction will not apply to hook sizes smaller than size 2. *
+Note: Non-offset circle hooks are required to reduce striped bass bycatch mortality while fishing with natural bait during the striped bass springtime spawning area closure within the Delaware River and its tributaries.
+This restriction does not apply to hook sizes smaller than size 2. *

 Recreational Season: See Saltwater Regulations for current size & limits